exteranto/exteranto.github.io/articles/directory-structure.md

 - **`events.ts`** is the application "router" and event listener registrar in one.
-The file is used to register listeners to various events&mdash;both cross-script and withtin a script (bakground/content).
+The file is used to register listeners to various events&mdash;both cross-script and within a script (bakground/content).
 Read more about how events and messages work in the [Typed Message Passing][typed-message-passing] article.

 - **`/listeners`** is a default folder to store script-specific listeners.
 A simple listener is created and registered by Exteranto for demonstration.
-More about listeners in the previously mentioned article.
+More about listeners in the previously mentioned
+[Typed Message Passing][typed-message-passing] article.

 #### `/assets`